tamlut-modnys/curriculum/hsl-23-2/hsl4/hsl4.md

 ### List Library
 The main benefit of structuring data as a list is that Hoon comes with a really broad library of gates to manipulate lists.
-Here is a link you can use to reference all the library gates: https://developers.urbit.org/reference/hoon/stdlib/2b
+Here is a link you can use to reference all the list library gates: https://developers.urbit.org/reference/hoon/stdlib/2b

 Some of these gates require that you prove that a null-terminated tuple is a list before it will accept it as input, while others will simply accept the null-terminated tuple.
 I don't have a great answer to why the behavior differs.